 Scam #1: Down payment scams.
 Some companies say that a down payment is required to purchase materials for the job.
 This scam happens, unfortunately, all the time.
 As a personal rule, you should never pay a down payment for a job until materials have been delivered.

 Scam #2: The door to door salesman.
 Door to door salesmen who show up on your doorstep offering things that are too good to be true (such as, ahem, a free roof) are scammers.
 These people will do free inspections and fabricate damage to entice homeowners to enlist their service.
 They will either rough up the roof on their own, or show you pictures of another deteriorated roof to convince you a new one is needed.

 Scam #3: Out of town storm specialists.
 When an area is on the news as having hail or wind damage, scam artist roofers hit that area and pass out flyers to unsuspecting homeowners.
 They are highly publicized, yet many still fall for their tricks.
 If they perform the work, it is shoddy at best and before you realize you’ve been wronged they have already left town.
 Protect yourself by obtaining proof of insurance and verify their roofing status.

 Scam #4: Pressuring sales people.
-When sales people show up unscheduled and refuse to take no for an answer, they aren’t just good salespeople—they are likely con artists.
+When sales people show up unscheduled and refuse to take no for an answer, they aren’t only good salespeople—they are likely con artists.
 Promotional deals, limited time specials and other tactics used to hook you into biting are common.
 High pressure sales tactics should be avoided, because they don’t allow you time to price shop.
 You could end up paying much more simply because you can’t say no.